-Norway rat, also called brown rats, sewer rats, wharf rats or water rats, are the most destructive and important rodent pests in the United States.
-They destroy and contaminate food, damage property, transmit diseases both directly and indirectly, frighten people and when threatened may even attack.
-Norway rats are found in and around warehouses, homes, factories, railyards, farm buildings and storage areas, sewers, ships, apartment bulidings and other structures.
+The Norway rat, also called brown rats, sewer rats, wharf rats or water rats, are the most destructive and important rodent pests in the United States.
+They destroy and contaminate food, damage property, transmit diseases both directly and indirectly, frighten people and, when threatened, may even attack.
+Norway rats are found in and around warehouses, homes, factories, railyards, farm buildings, storage areas, sewers, ships, apartment buildings and other structures.

-Adult Norway rats are 12-18 inches long including a 5-8 inch tail, they weigh 7-18 oz.
-They are sexually mature in 3-5 months and each litter with 8-12 young.
+Adult Norway rats are 12 to 18 inches long including a 5 to 8 inch tail, and weigh 7 to 18 ounces.
+They are sexually mature in 3 to 5 months and each litter consists of 8 to 12 young.

 In 2012, the EPA redefined how rodenticides were to be sold and used by consumers.
-To get the latest information and updates on available rodenticides, please contact any of our store locations listed below.
+To get the latest information and updates on available rodenticides, please visit your nearest Pestop location.